dirkpuge/glossary/roles.md

 ## Developer vs Engineer

 These terms are often used interchangeably however the general consensus is to refer to yourself as a "developer" instead of an "engineer" for approximately the first three years of your career.
+However, take this with a grain of salt.

 ## Positions